 How Did You Become Interested in the Subject of Heaven?

-In my book In Light of Eternity I tell several stories related to my mom’s death 19 years ago, the death of my closest friend about 10 years ago, and my father’s death three years ago.
+In my book In Light of Eternity I tell several stories related to my mom’s death, the death of my closest friend, and my father’s death.
 There were many people who meant a great deal to me and to whom I was very close, as well as many people in my congregation while I was in pastoral ministry, who faced terminal cancer situations or whatever it might be.
 I found myself doing a lot of memorial services and spending a lot of time with people who were dying, and my heart and mind just sort of moved over to this arena of what really does happen on the other side of death.
 And when I think of my loved ones who have died and what they are currently experiencing, what should I think about heaven?

 I knew before systematically studying the Scriptures on heaven that a lot of the prevalent ideas about heaven—even in the Christian community—are misconceptions.
 I think most of us will acknowledge that a lot of people’s view of heaven is of drifting around in the clouds, playing harps for billions of years.
 And you think that after the first several hundred years of playing a harp and floating on a cloud, you’ll probably get tired of it.
 But Scripture portrays it very differently and that’s why I wrote In Light of Eternity and why I built those heaven themes into the novels.